 Invoicing and Automatic Billing

 As of April 1, 2019, HostGator's invoicing and automatic billing policy will change.
-Among the benefits, this new policy gives are longer time frames for payment for our customers with longer billing cycles.
+Among the benefits this new policy gives are more extended time frames for payment for our customers with longer billing cycles.

 This article addresses the following information: